yamakkaji/concurrent-modular-agent-fork-dev/docs/docs/getting-started/creating-modules.md

-# 3. Creating Modules (CoMA Interface)
+# 3. Creating Modules (CMA Interface)

 ## Building Your First Modules

-In this section, we'll create three simple modules that demonstrate the core concepts of CoMA modules.
+In this section, we'll create three simple modules that demonstrate the core concepts of CMA modules.
 These modules will work together to build a simple chat application that responds to user input.

 We'll create the following modules: